orientechnologies/orientdb-docs/SQL-Alter-Class.md

 ## History
 ### 1.7
 - Added support for CLUSTERSELECTION that sets the strategy used on selecting the cluster to use when creating new records.
+-
 ### 2.1
-- Added support for multiple inheritance
+- Added support for multiple inheritance.